dokester/BayesicFitting/BayesicFitting/documentation/troubles.md

 -->
 In general it is better to use models which are not degenerated.

++ **Runtime Warning.**<br>
+It can happen that a runtime warning is thrown during the run of a fitter (or of NestedSampler).
+In most cases the results are still OK.
+The program sailed undamaged pass the obstacle.
+Although some extra precautions should be taken with the results, the warnings can almost always be ignored.

 + **(Nonlinear)Fitter does not find the minimum.**<br>
 When a non-linear fitter searches for a minimum, it migh happen that for almost all values of the parameters &chi;<sup>2</sup> does not have a